No topic

 Wise international debit card

 Managing money across borders can be complicated and expensive, but Wise makes it simpler.
-With a multi-currency account, you can hold and spend in over 40 currencies and use the Wise card in more than 140 countries.
-Conversions are always done at the mid-market exchange rate, with transparent, low conversion fees and no surprise foreign transaction charges.
+With a multi-currency account, you can hold and spend in over 40 currencies and use the Wise card in 150 countries and territories.
+Wise uses the mid-market exchange rate for currency conversions, with transparent conversion fees and no separate foreign transaction fee just for using the card abroad.

 What makes a credit card “best” for expats?